Environmental site assessments shall be completed prior to all real estate property transfers to or from the University of Chicago.

 Prior to any acquisition of real estate property, the procedures listed below shall be followed.

-- Environmental Health and Safety will provide recommendations to the Office of Legal Counsel after reviewing reports from the environmental assessments.
+- The Office of Legal Counsel will determine whether to approve the acquisition of the real estate property based on the ESA findings and recommendation from EHS.
 No closing or transfer shall occur until the Office of Legal Counsel has approved the acquisition.